- Monitoring focuses on providing information that informs and promotes park management.

-The level or complexity of monitoring for each park is guided by the Monitoring and Research Strategy.
 Generally lower Level of Service (LoS) parks and/or lower risk parks will require only health checks or basic monitoring, while high priority LoS parks and those with exceptional values will require more detailed monitoring and targeted research.
-However, more complex monitoring and research may be undertaken on lower LoS parks where there are high values/species.
+However, more complex monitoring and research may be undertaken on lower LoS parks where there are significant values/species.

 Health checks will be used to evaluate the condition of key values identified through values assessment workshops.
 The health check uses simple, visual assessment cues and requires no specialist skills or equipment.
 Please refer to the resources section below to read the Health Checks guides, which provide instructions to land managers in how to undertake Health Checks.
 Health Checks enable the condition and trend of values or assets to be evaluated over time and emerging issues to be identified and addressed early to prevent degradation.
 There are three guides—one for monitoring natural values (e.g., remnant vegetation communities); another for visitor values (e.g., campgrounds); and the third for historic or post European values (e.g., shearing sheds).
 The concepts and methods are very similar across all three Health Checks.

 Basic monitoring, in addition to health checks, will be undertaken on high priority parks by park managers and Regional Technical Support staff as part of their normal duties.
-Examples include mapping the distribution of a priority weed species and monitoring pest animal activity using sand pads, to evaluate the effectiveness of control programs over time.
+Examples include mapping the distribution of a priority weed species and monitoring pest animal activity using remote cameras, to evaluate the effectiveness of control programs over time.

-- Scope: Routine health checks of key values is undertaken across all parks as part of routine duties of park managers.
-Other basic monitoring is undertaken only as required in association with activities such as fire and pest management.
+- Scope: Routine health checks of key values is undertaken across all parks as part of the routine duties of park managers.
+Other basic monitoring is undertaken as required in association with activities such as fire and pest management.

 - Skills and training: Minimal training and no specialist skills required.